doug-wade/tybalt/packages/website/pages/linting-guide.md

 }
 ```

-Now you can run the linter using `npm run lint`.
+Now you can run the linter using your package manager's script runner, for instance `yarn run lint` or `npm run lint`.

-You can see the [cli documentation](/pages/cli) for more details on setting up linting using the cli.
+You can see the [cli documentation](/pages/cli) for more details on setting up linting using the cli, like how to provide a pattern of files to lint.

 ## Using @tybalt/eslint-plugin